Table of Contents

 Identification & Testing

-Let's go over how to test your soil and identify if it's alkaline, acidic, or neutral.
+Let's go over how to identif and test your soil to find out if it's alkaline, acidic, or neutral.

 Characteristics